tfmortie/setvaluedprediction/README.md

-# Uncertainty-aware classification by means of set-valued predictions
+# Uncertainty-aware classification with set-valued predictions

 Module for utility-based set-valued prediction in flat and hierarchical classification.